Monterey Bay, California

 How We Work

-Most widely-used guarantee type is a Standby Letter of Credit (SbLC).
-Cash is a close second, and gaining popularity.
-Tips for obtaining a proposed “specimen” of the eventual SbLC.
+Most widely-used guarantee type is a Standby Letter of Credit (SbLC introduction or jump to easy-to-follow steps, or Tips for sourcing an SbLC).
+Cash surety deposit is a close second, and gaining popularity.
+Compare these two popular pathways to CAP Security

 Summary of the steps